If you want to add a touch of spice to your favorite dishes, then you will love this Chili Flakes recipe!

 - Place a grill mesh mat over an oven rack.

-- Dehydrate them for 2 hours or until crisp.
+- Dehydrate them for two hours or until crisp.

 - Once cooled, crush the contents with a pestle or spice grinder.